powsybl/powsybl.github.io/pages/documentation/simulation/shortcircuitanalysis/index.md

 For more information on parameters, see [above](#faultparameters).

 ## Outputs
-The results of the short circuit analysis are stored in `com.powsybl.shortcircuit.ShortCircuitAnalysisResult`.
+The results of the short-circuit analysis are stored in `com.powsybl.shortcircuit.ShortCircuitAnalysisResult`.
 This class gathers the results for every fault, they are accessible either by the ID of the fault or the ID of the element on which the fault is simulated.
 For each fault, an object `com.powsybl.shortcircuit.FaultResult` is returned.

 Depending on `with-fortescue-result`, the returned result should either be an instance of `com.powsybl.shortcircuit.MagnitudeFaultResult` or `com.powsybl.shortcircuit.FortescueFaultResult`.